-Under Standard A18, a GM food must undergo a safety assessment in accordance with ANZFA's safety assessment guidelines.
-The requirement for the food to be labelled must also be assessed in accordance with the labelling criteria specified in clause 3 of the standard.
+Under Standard A18 (referred to as Standard 1.5.2 in the Joint Australia New Zealand Food Standards Code), a GM food must undergo a safety assessment in accordance with ANZFA's safety assessment guidelines.
+The requirement for the food to be labelled must also be assessed in accordance with the labelling criteria specified in clause 4 of the standard.
+Labelling according to the original standard A18 must be in accordance with the criteria specified in clause 2 and will be permitted until 7 December 2001.
+After this date, labelling will be required to comply with Standard 1.5.2 of the Australia New Zealand Food Standards Code.